Did you recently stay at a Hyatt Hotel?

 If you enjoy a light cover

-The Queen size has 31 ounces of fill, while the King size is filled 39 ounces.
+The Queen size has 31 ounces of fill, while the King size has 39 ounces.
 This provides for a light cover in terms of overall weight.

 If you prefer the feeling of lightweight cover, you’ll enjoy this comforter.